 Stimulate creativity.
 Inspire new ideas.
 Surprise.
 These are just some of the keywords of Science Gallery, an international network of galleries born within the universities dedicated to the involvement of the public with art and science.

-Incorporated within Ca' Foscari University Venice and part of the acclaimed global Science Gallery network - which includes galleries located in Dublin, London, Bengaluru, Melbourne, Detroit, Rotterdam and Atlanta - Science Gallery Venice is a place of inspiration and change for the most curious minds through the encounter between art and science.
+Incorporated within Ca' Foscari University Venice and part of the acclaimed global Science Gallery network - which includes galleries located in Dublin, London, Bengaluru, Melbourne, Detroit, Berlin, Rotterdam and Atlanta - Science Gallery Venice is a place of inspiration and change for the most curious minds through the encounter between art and science.